David Berger (general): Commandant

-Berger was interviewed by Navy Secretary Richard V. Spencer and was chosen out of several candidates to become the 38th Commandant of the United States Marine Corps, because Spencer believed that the Marine Corps will need significant changes.
-On March 26, 2019, he was nominated by President Donald Trump to succeed General Robert B. Neller and become the Commandant.
+Berger was interviewed by Navy Secretary Richard V. Spencer and was chosen out of several candidates to become the 38th commandant of the United States Marine Corps, because Spencer believed that the Marine Corps will need significant changes.
+On March 26, 2019, he was nominated by President Donald Trump to succeed General Robert Neller and become the commandant.
 He was confirmed by the United States Senate on June 5, and took command in a ceremony held July 11 at the Marine Barracks in Washington D.C.